SuperValou/SuperValou/README.md

 #### What's this?

 A little 3D wave-defense game where you have to shoot incoming ennemies to keep them away.
 If they get too close, they'll destroy the tower you're standing on, and once you end up on the floor, well... it's up to you to survive!

+You can **try it out** by downloading and lauching it from the [Super Light Shoot itch.io page](https://supervalou.itch.io/superlightshoot)!

 Here are some nice comments that were left on the game page:
 > Hey, it's a super cool game!